dataconstant/StockManager/README.md

 and users needs to login to access the other features of this app.

 #### Dashboard
-The user will move to dashboard screen, where stocks can be added to portfolio list and can be deleted.
+The user will move to dashboard screen once he/she gets logged in.
+This view contains all the stocks that have been added to his profile.
+This also has a user friendly interface where one can always add/delete/edit his stocks into the users portfolio.
+This activity allows users to edit stocks in realtime.

 #### Analytics
-In this screen, based on a particular stock, graph is display of the price of stock and keep parameters.
+An activity that can be accessed when user gets logged in and adds up the stocks.
+Its has real time analysed information that is obtained from a JSON file through web which is updated every day.
+Its an activity that creates an analysed view of every particular stock that is added onto the users profile.
+It loads the stock details of every particular user from the dashboard activity and based on this it gives the user an access to analyse each and every stock that is been added.
+This activity has all the information such as open/close/high/low/volume of every stock which is obtained by a realtime update.
+It also gives a visual overview of the stock by displaying the bar chart which makes it easy for user to work on the stock.

 #### News Feed
-In news feed, a sentiment graph is display which tell about where the the stock has positive, neutral or negative news in the market.
+In news feed, a sentiment graph is displayed which tells about where the the stock has positive, neutral or negative news in the market.
+Its an activity which is also based on a realtime update of the stock its help user to get more updates about the particular stock.
+This makes it easy for the user to predict the growth of the stock and whether to invest in it or opt not too.
 #### About Us
 The screen, presents information about the group.